PyconUK/2020.pyconuk.org/src/cfp.md

     <p>Most talks tend to be delivered by a single speaker, but we are happy to take proposals for talks being delivered by a small group.</p>
     <p>You may choose whether you wish to take questions from the audience at the end of your talk.
 If you do, your session chair will run that for you and ensure that the questions are appropriate</p>
     <p>All talk sessions are filmed and the video is uploaded to our <a href="https://www.youtube.com/channel/UChA9XP_feY1-1oSy2L7acog">YouTube Channel</a> and later indexed on <a href="https://pyvideo.org/events.html">PyVideo</a>.</p>
+    <p>We'll be running a webinar on how to prepare and deliver a successful talk.
+If your talk proposal is accepted, we'll send you an invitation to that session.</p>
     <img src="/images/talk.jpg" alt="Keynote speaker from PyCon UK 2019 with audience members in the foreground">
     <figcaption>
       Keynote talk session at PyCon UK 2019